 - Cooperate broadly with other governmental agencies and exercise powers delegated by such agencies

 Can a jurisdiction or county have more than one port authority?
-In some counties, it might make sense to have more than one, although port authorities can enter into contracts to undertake projects outside of their boundaries.
-As an example, Lake County, Ohio, has five port authorities.
+In some counties, based on population or need, it might make sense to have more than one port authority.
+Port leadership can enter into contracts to undertake projects outside of their individual port authority’s boundaries.
+This could benefit a rural area with few active projects or with limited financial resources instead of forming a separate entity, they could partner with an existing port authority.

 What are the primary duties of a port authority?
-In addition to duties involving the management of a water port or airport, port authorities can perform many useful functions.
+In addition to duties involving the management of various types of transportation facilities, port authorities can perform many other useful functions.
 Port authorities have the legislative power to purchase, subdivide, sell, and lease real property.
 Port authorities can also be used as a vehicle through which industrial or general obligation bonds can be issued, and they can receive state and federal grants and loans.

 A Community Improvement Corporation (CIC) can also perform those functions.
 How is a port authority different?
 There are three primary differences in powers between a port authority and a CIC: